LiteraLingo-Workspace/LiteraLingo_H4I_Project/README.md

 ### Sending HTTP requests from the frontend

 View the example file in `src/app/_components/user.tsx` for an example about how you can make an endpoint call from the frontend.
-Import the `<LatestUser/>` component on some random page and play around.
+Import the `<LatestUser />` component on some random page and play around.

 ### Testing your endpoints with Postman